andrew/ultimate-awesome/README.md

 - [Deep-Learning-Guide](https://github.com/mikeroyal/Deep-Learning-Guide) - Deep learning Guide.
 - [awesome-dotnet-core-education](https://github.com/mjebrahimi/awesome-dotnet-core-education) - ⚡ Collection of useful articles and resources to learning and practicing about .Net Core and its related technologies. 😉.
 - [awesome-dpsg](https://github.com/mstoetzer/awesome-dpsg) - A list of Free Software, web applications and various other cool things useful for the work within the DPSG (Deutsche Pfadfinderschaft St. Georg).
-- [awesome-cell-cell-communication](https://github.com/multitalk/awesome-cell-cell-communication) - Collection of computational tools for cell-cell communication inference for single-cell and spatially resolved omics.
 - [awesome-package-management](https://github.com/nilsding/awesome-package-management) - A curated list of package managers for most languages/systems!.
 - [awesome-product-submission-sites](https://github.com/ningshenlo/awesome-product-submission-sites) - This repository compiles numerous websites where you can submit your products, accompanied by essential explanations.
 It aims to assist your startup in gaining early exposure and dissemination for your innovative products.
 - [awesome-assistivetech](https://github.com/openassistive/awesome-assistivetech) - A curated list of 😎 awesome assistive-technology frameworks to help you develop your AT tool/system.